-5. Feedback
+3. Feedback

 Feedback on how services were delivered to people with disabilities shall be invited, forwarded to the appropriate personnel, responded to, documented and tracked.
-Feedback shall be collected by phone at the OPS, the Board or through the City of Ottawa 3-1-1 and Next Talk TTY (teletypewriter); by email to the OPS, Board; and in person at any of the OPS' police stations or the Board office.
+Feedback shall be collected by phone at the OPS, the Board or through Next Talk TTY (teletypewriter); by email to the OPS, Board; and in person at any of the OPS' police stations or the Board office.
 Feedback shall be accepted in accessible formats and with other communication supports as required.

-6. Documentation
+4. Documentation